MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/using-device-manager-to-uninstall-devices-and-driver-packages.md

 1. Select the View menu and turn on **Show Hidden Devices**.
 1. Expand the node that represents the type of device that you want to uninstall, right-select the device entry for the device you want to uninstall, and select **Uninstall**.
 1. On the **Confirm Device Removal** dialog box, if you wish to remove the driver package in addition to uninstalling the device, select the **Delete the driver software for this device** option.
 When ready to complete the operation, select **OK**.
+If this option does not appear, see [Deleting a Driver Package from the Driver Store](./how-devices-and-driver-packages-are-uninstalled.md#deleting-a-driver-package-from-the-driver-store) for additional information.

 You may also need to restart the computer.